 Joint NASUWT/NUT Position – Literacy And Numeracy Tests

-The literacy and numeracy framework (LNF) is now statutory for pupils in Wales from reception to year 9, with assessment against the LNF a requirement from September 2014.
-Data from the tests will be collected and analysed nationally, marking an unwelcome return to national testing for the first time since Wales dropped SATs in 2004.
+The literacy and numeracy framework (LNF) is now statutory for pupils in Wales from reception to year 9, with assessment against the LNF a requirement since September 2014.
+Data from the tests is collected and analysed nationally, marking an unwelcome return to national testing for the first time since Wales dropped SATs in 2004.
 The NUT is fundamentally opposed on educational grounds to testing of this type and has repeatedly raised its concerns at Ministerial level.

 Clear instructions regarding the tests can be found here and full details have been e-mailed school representative.
 If you become aware of any breach of these instructions please contact your local divisional secretary or NUT Cymru at firstname.lastname@example.org.
 Tel: 02920 491818

 Wales - School Banding

 NUT Briefing on Pay, Pensions and Education Spending in Wales

 This briefing shows how the Westminster Government's spending review will affect Wales and how the Welsh Assembly Government's Budget for 2011-12 will affect Welsh schools and their students.
 The Holtham Commission had already confirmed that Wales was underfunded.
 Following a settlement reduction in Wales funding, it is inevitable that schools will continue to suffer.

 The NUT Cymru campaign demanding Fair Play for Children in Wales has made a significant impact on the indefensible disparity in funding provision between Wales and England.

 "I want to make sure that we spend the right amount of money on education, so I am making a commitment in this manifesto to spend 1% above the block grant every year until we reach a situation where we have parity of funding per head of pupil in England."
 Carwyn Jones First Minister for Wales

 "I want to see more funding going to schools."
 Leighton Andrews Education Minister